-2. A ewe with triplets or a large adult ram during breeding season
+2. A ewe with triplets or a large adult ram during breeding season The answer is a ewe with triplets, but any productive lactating female will have higher nutrient requirements than a healthy adult male.

 Second slide:

 Which needs more nutrients?